-"§ 20-38.2.
+\$ 20-38.2.
 Investigation.

-A law enforcement officer who is investigating an implied-consent offense or a vehicle crash that occurred in the officer's territorial jurisdiction is authorized to seek evidence of the driver's impairment, and make arrests, at any place within the State.
+A law enforcement officer who is investigating an implied-consent offense or a vehicle crash that occurred in the officer's territorial jurisdiction is authorized to investigate and seek evidence of the driver's impairment anywhere in-state or out-of-state, and to make arrests at any place within the State.

-"§ 20-38.3.
+'§ 20-38.3.
 Police processing duties.